-From 2016 to 2017 deforestation in Colombia more than doubled, and it was expected that the deforestation would continue to rise significantly.
+From 2016 to 2017 deforestation in Colombia more than doubled.

 The government, since taking office in August 2018, has clearly stated that the fight against deforestation is given priority.

 The determination to reduce deforestation has yielded results.
-In 2018, Colombia achieved a reduction in national deforestation by 10% compared to 2017.
+In 2020, Colombia achieved a reduction in national deforestation by 21 % compared to the peak in 2017.

 Norway’s Climate and Forest Partnership with Colombia

 In 2015, Colombia, Norway, Germany and the United Kingdom signed a Joint Declaration to strengthen cooperation on climate and forest in Colombia.
-In April 2018 the partnership was extended up until 2025.
-Norway pledged 400 million kroner annually against emission reductions achieved from reducing deforestation, starting from 2021.
-Most of this contribution will be payment for reduced greenhouse gas emissions from deforestation.
+Under the agreement, Colombia has been rewarded for significant emission reductions achieved from reducing deforestation.
+Norway has to date paid NOK 325 million for reduced emissions from deforestation and approx. NOK 230 million for achieved political reforms.
+In December 2019, the partnership was extended up until 2025.
+Norway pledged up to 400 million kroner annually against emission reductions achieved from reducing deforestation, starting from 2021.
 The money will only be paid if Colombia manages to reduce deforestation.

-Colombia is committing to ambitious goals to reduce deforestation and to launch large-scale programmes in support of forest conservation and ethnic groups.
+Colombia is committed to ambitious goals to reduce deforestation and to launch large-scale programs in support of forest conservation and ethnic groups.

 For the first time the government has included protection of biodiversity as a strategic goal in its national defense policy.

-And the new national development plan (2018-2022) establishes a National Council to Fight Deforestation.
+And the national development plan (2018-2022) establishes a National Council to Fight Deforestation.